ProgrammingBlockchain/ProgrammingBlockchain/hiddenbitcoin_key_storage_hd_wallet.md

 The stealth address: vJmuFuLggpgzivm3UUjQguLhMA6C1SnYFJu5N6QkmXYRCU3nG1Ww36VcXy6zXpJvGeVTidxcsu7U19sfB1rxHhzvSNV5eGGLk6G1Cb Scan and spend private keys for stealth payments:
 L5CTS4U27umRfSBu2ztxsyUeMEYzJJk3HvCp3deSQBJWmRSUqCLg
-L5CTS4U27umRfSBu2ztxsyUeMEYzJJk3HvCp3deSQBJWmRSUqCLg
+KyXveppF4Xm3KwJgG7EBSi6SxfMTkaDXYYmv7c7xWRcF7yUNpswp
 ```

-Couple of notes:
-* Ideally the seed keys are never used.
+**Note:** Ideally the seed keys are never used.
 It is a better practice if you start iterating through the keys with the getters of the safe.
-* For handling stealth payments the scan and the spend keys are the same, since we can trust.

 ## White box